 The Next T

-The Next T project in Tanzania seeks to research and develop new HIV testing services and care models for adolescents using human-centred design
+The Next T project in Tanzania develops new HIV testing services and care models for adolescents using human-centred design.

 Identifying barriers and enablers of health-seeking behaviour